rudylattae/epo.js/www/index.md

 ### Basic usage example

-By way of a made-up example, let's pretend we need to store some user preferences.
+As an example, let's pretend we need to store some user preferences.

 ```javascript
 // Create a namespaced instance